macimax/WIKI_STEPMANIA/Noteskins.md

 ## Actors
 Noteskins consist of a series of actors divided into several categories.
 They include, using the standard ``dance`` mode as an example;

 * **Taps**: An individual note.
-Tap notes are usually either a 2D sprite or a 3D model, but ease of explanation, the examples in this guide will use 2D noteskins.
+Tap notes are usually either a 2D sprite or a 3D model, but for ease of explanation, the examples in this guide will use 2D noteskins.
 Types of tap notes include, for instance
   * **Notes**: A normal note.
   * **Mines**: Avoid at all cost.
   * **Lifts**: A note where you must hold on the panel and let go as it reaches the receptors, rather than pressing it when it reaches the receptors.